New Jersey State Police (NJSP)

 - Bio-data Assessment.
 A comprehensive multi-factor life experience survey.

-Step 4 – The Lottery.
-Wait to be selected in the lottery (random selection) to be eligible to move on in the process.
+Step 4 – Group Selection.
+Wait to be selected as part of a group chosen to move on in the process.

 The remainder of the process includes a very thorough Background Investigation followed by the Candidate Review Board (CRB) for a standardized interview.
 If selected, the candidate will then be subjected to a medical assessment as well as a psychological assessment.